antiDigest/SignificantLocations/README.md

 ### Give Locations Ranks :

 1. Get all locations for a user in series.
-Find all jump points with Dt = 10 minutes.
+Find all jump points with Dt = 10 minutes. <strong>#1 feature</strong>

-2. Store duration of stay
+2. Store duration of stay <strong>#2 feature</strong>

-3. Store the time of day (Morning, Afternoon, Evening or Night)
+3. Store the time of day (Morning, Afternoon, Evening or Night, maybe) <strong>#3 feature</strong> (Even though we are not yet classifying, based on the time users visit a particular kind of location, which could actually have been good)

-4. For now, let's forget about the home, because obivously it is going to get the maximum rank.

-5. Use Tiered Wedding Cake approach on locations near home and ranked places, starting with maximum rank, to the worst rank.
-The rank to the places in tiered wedding cake approach will be given relative to the rank of the places around which it is applied.

-6. We need two graphs : Location-Location graph (adjacency matrix) - Use PageRank approach here; User-Location Graph (I haven't thought about it yet)
+4. We need two graphs : Location-Location graph (adjacency matrix) - Use PageRank approach here; User-Location Graph (I haven't thought about it yet)

-7. Location-Location Graph: One LL graph for one user
+5. Location-Location Graph: One LL graph for one user

 	* Uses GPS data as well as checkin-data !